pandegroup/msmbuilder.parallel_assign/README.md

 Because it uses `IPython.parallel` as opposed to my own homegrown mpi4py code, this code is a lot more flexible.
 It also should be a lot more stable/bug free.
-It also checkpoints much faster by only writing the necessary incremental updates to the files on disk as opposed to completely rewriting them each time.
+It checkpoints much faster by only writing the necessary incremental updates to the files on disk as opposed to completely rewriting them each time.

 Workflow
 --------